 Introduces accounting principles with respect to cost and managerial accounting.
 Focuses on the application of accounting information with respect to product costing, as well as its use within the organization to provide direction and to judge performance.
-Lecture 4 hours per week.
+Lecture 3 hours per week.

-ACC 215 Computerized Accounting (4 credits) Prerequisite or corequisite: ACC 211 or equivalent
+ACC 215 Computerized Accounting (4 credits)

 Introduces the computer in solving accounting problems.
 Focuses on operation of computers.
 Presents the accounting cycle and financial statement preparation in a computerized system and other applications for financial and managerial accounting.
-Lecture 3-4 hours per week.
+Lecture 4 hours per week.